git/git.github.io/rev_news/drafts/edition-93.md

   the patch series had a TODO list with a number of items, most of which seemingly already addressed.
-As the stats in the cover letter showed 16 files changed, 269 insertions, 96 deletions, he said it was a bit much for a few patches, and suggested to split them.
+As the stats in the cover letter showed 16 files changed, 269 insertions, 96 deletions, he said it was a bit much for a few patches, and suggested splitting them.

   Heather replied to René that the TODO list came from GitGitGadget.
   And René found that this tool was using an